Language-Based Protocol Testing: Introduction

 \exchange#1#2{\begin{call}{Client}{\client \textbf{#1}}{Server}{\server \textbf{#2}}\end{call}}

+Despite these successes, there are still important frontiers for fuzzing.
+One such frontier is \emph{protocol testing}~\cite{bochmann1994protocol}.
+Unlike stateless processing, where inputs are independent, protocol fuzzing requires the test generator to \emph{interact} with the program under test over time.
+The validity of a message depends not just on its syntax, but on the current \emph{state} of the communication.

 As an example, consider the \SMTP~\cite{rfc-smtp} protocol, which is used to send email messages. \SMTP is stateful; the client and server exchange messages in a specific order.
 As shown in \cref{fig:smtp-sequence}, the client first connects to the server, then sends a \texttt{HELO} message, followed by a \texttt{MAIL FROM} message, and so on.

-How would one proceed to test an \SMTP protocol?
-To automatically test an \SMTP \emph{server,} one needs to implement a \emph{client-side fuzzer} that acts as a \SMTP client---that is, it generates and covers possible client messages and sequences.
-For this, it must parse (and check) the \SMTP server responses and react to them according to the protocol.
-Conversely, to test \SMTP \emph{clients,} one needs to implement a \emph{server-side fuzzer} that acts as a \SMTP server---that is, it parses (and checks) \SMTP client requests and generates and covers possible responses.
+The \emph{protocol} (in this case, \SMTP) defines which messages are allowed in which state.
+Since existing (recorded) interactions typically only cover a fraction of the possible interactions, and since mutating interactions often makes them invalid, comprehensive coverage of such protocols almost universally requires a \emph{protocol specification.}